Image 10 of 57

 This 1961 Wolseley 1500 Mark II saloon is a right-hand-drive model that was imported to the US prior to 2010.
 Cream-colored painted wheels with chrome hubcaps are shod with Kumho Solus HP4 Plus tires.
 Braking is provided by hydraulic drums at all four corners.
 Highlights include chrome bumpers and brightwork, a hood ornament, and fender-mounted mirrors.

-The front seats and rear bench seat are adorned in burgundy upholstery that color-coordinates with the dash pad, door panels, and carpeting.
+The pleasing interior is rich in patina with front and rear seats adorned in burgundy upholstery that color-coordinates with the dash pad, door panels, and carpeting.
 The wood dashboard includes dual gloveboxes, an under-dash storage shelf, a heater, and a Radiomobile radio.
 The banjo-style steering wheel fronts Smiths instrumentation that includes a combination "oil/temp/fuel" gauge and a 100-mph speedometer.

 These Wolseley 1500 MkII's are rather eclectic little cars and are rare to find.
 Don't miss out on this opportunity to own one.